He Toki Carpentry Trades Training

 Star graphic

-Demonstrate workplace safety
+Understand and apply workplace safety

 Star graphic

-Understand core construction and communication
+Develop core construction and communication skills

 Star graphic